Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 SCIM runs as daily batch sync per the Help Center.
 The “Live” marketing claim appears inaccurate.

-I’d recommend LetSignit for mid-market organizations, particularly European teams, that need SCIM from Entra ID, a multi-entity brand architecture, and 24/5 multilingual support.
+I’d recommend LetSignit for mid-size organizations, particularly European teams, that need SCIM from Entra ID, a multi-entity brand architecture, and 24/5 multilingual support.

 The SAML SSO limitation (ADFS-only) is the key gap to verify against your identity infrastructure.